 Do trans people need to use birth control?
 Well, it all depends.
 It depends on what equipment you’ve got, what you’re doing with it, who you’re doing it with (and what they’ve got), and whether pregnancy is a goal or not.

-For any readers who aren’t familiar with the terminology, here’s a primer.
 Briefly, being transgender (trans for short) is about living in a gender that is different than the sex you were born with.
 Being cisgender is about having that sex and gender line up.
 Whether one needs birth control depends on what sex you were born with and what sex your partner was born with.

 Transgender folks and cisgender folks come in all shapes and sizes.
-But everyone—no matter whether they identify as a transgender man, transgender woman, man, woman, or another identity—is born with only one set of gametes (if any).
+But people—no matter whether they identify as a transgender man, transgender woman, man, woman, or another identity—are born with only one functioning set of gametes (if any).
 Gametes are the cells from two different people that come together to make a baby.
 For humans, gametes come in two types: the sperm type and the egg type.
 And all pregnancies require at least four things to get going: a uterus, an egg, sperm, and for the egg and sperm to come together.

-(FTM, or folks who were assigned female sex at birth and identify on the male gender spectrum)
+(folks who were assigned female sex at birth and identify on the male gender spectrum)

 For those guys who were born with a uterus and ovaries (where eggs are made), if you still have those parts, you can get pregnant.
 So, if you’re doing someone who has a sperm delivery system (a penis and testicles) you have to think about the possibility that you could get pregnant.